ostdotcom/website-docupony/platform/docs/getting_started/ost_wallet_app.md

 sidebar_label: OST Wallet App
 ---

-OST Platform enables brands to create white-label value backed "Brand Tokens" backed by the OST token or USDC-stablecoin.

-The OST Wallet App enables you to send and receive Brand Tokens and to explore other features enabled through the OST Wallet SDK.
+The OST Wallet is a non-custodial wallet for Brand Tokens minted using the OST Platform.
+This beta release enables users to join Brand Token economies to send and receive tokens.
+Users can also test out Wallet security and recovery features

-Use the OST Wallet to test transactions in your Brand Token Economy before integrating into your own app(s).

 ## iOS